AdobeDocs/uxp-photoshop/src/pages/guides/uxp_guide/uxp-misc/manifest-v4/photoshop-manifest/index.md

 Most plugins will be able to use apiVersion 2.

 Specialized plugins that rely on the Photoshop menu state, or on other non-modal user interactions while the plugin is running may need to stay with apiVersion 1 until such use cases are fully supported by Photoshop.

+## loadEvent

+> `Available in Photoshop 23.1 and later`

+Plugins use memory and CPU resources when loaded.
+In order to minimize the impact on general Photoshop performance, plugins are by default loaded only when needed.
+The default mechanism will load a plugin when its panel UI becomes visible, or when the user chooses to execute a plugin command from the `Plugins` menu.

+Certain use cases require that a plugin is loaded when Photoshop is launched.
+Such use cases include plugins that listen and respond to user actions, and plugins that needs to communicate with a remote server or process when Photoshop is running.

+The loadEvent field allows a plugin to specify when it is loaded.
+The possible values are:
+* `use`: The plugin is loaded when needed (when its UI become visible, or when a plugin command is executed).
+This is the default value.
+* `startup`: The plugin is loaded automatically shortly after Photoshop is launched.